nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/USMLE Process.md

 >
 > So, I have to give a series of exams to apply for a program there & then hopefully get selected.

+USMLE (United States Medical Licensing Exam) is something that everybody needs to give to get into residency, which is mandatory to practice medicin in USA

 ### Process
 - USMLE Step 1 Exam (6-9 months of prep)
 - USMLE Step 2 CK Exam (Clinical Knowledge) (4-5 months of prep)